dmirauta/countdown-puzzle/README.md

 ## Countdown game

-The generalised game is to pick up to 4 from a set of 4 "Large" (11-100) and remaining from small (1-10) to make six, where smalls can be duplicated once
+The generalised game is to pick up to 4 from a set of 4 "Large" (11-100) which we will denote with A,B,C,D and remaining from small (1-10) to make six (denoted a,b,...), where smalls can be duplicated once

 13243 possible games sets (per set of 4 large nums), arranged as: